Författare

 David Brooks

-Bästsäljande14 verk4 språk
+Bästsäljande14 verk2 språk

-David Brooks är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 14 böcker tillgängliga på Bokkollen, utgivna hos University of Oklahoma Press, Penguin Books Ltd, Random House Trade.
+David Brooks är en uppskattad författare inom Samhälle och politik och Historia och arkeologi med totalt 14 böcker tillgängliga på Bokkollen, utgivna hos Penguin Books Ltd, University of Oklahoma Press, Random House Trade.

-Bland verken finns Restoring the Shining Waters, som toppar listan över David Brookss populäraste böcker.
-Verken spänner över historia & arkeologi och tilltalar läsare som uppskattar genren.
+Bland verken finns How To Know a Person, som toppar listan över David Brookss populäraste böcker.
+Verken spänner över hälsa & familj och tilltalar läsare som uppskattar genren.

 På Bokkollen gör vi det enkelt att navigera i David Brookss författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.